-This is the fourth installment of five blog posts that summarize the 25 quick tips from my eBook, “Insurance Premiums Are Killing My Business."
+This is the fourth instalment of five blog posts that summarize the 25 quick tips from my eBook, “Insurance Premiums Are Killing My Business."
 This risk management ebook is a great start for small to medium-sized business owners that are curious about starting the risk management planning process.

 The tips below have been written with small to medium-sized businesses in mind, although the same principles should be employed by very large businesses.